Manualised clinical intervention

 The psychoeducation course options are here.

-Level 1 Parent Coach training starts with intensive video workshops of about 20 hours.
+• starts with intensive video workshops of about 20 hours, followed by a short reflective assignment.
 These are best completed over a week to two week period to keep the continuity and allow trainees to start using the manuals.
-There is a short reflective assignment to write, and you will then start using the manuals with parent clients or volunteers.
-To finish level 1 training, there are group supervision sessions to watch of around 5 hours, and a final assignment on a case example to prepare.

-Level 2 training is a further 8 hour intensive workshop, which builds on and consolidates the Level 1 learning.
-There is another case example assignment to finish this training.
-This can be completed a few months after Level 1, and is required to register as a Parent Coach and join our professional community.
+• a supervision session to watch (1.5 hours) and a case example assignment to finish this training.
+Level 2 can be completed a few months after Level 1, and is required to register on our website and advertise the program.

 • didactic training